Counting Blanks in Polygonal Arrangements

 Inside a two dimensional region (``cake''), there are $m$ non-overlapping tiles of a certain kind (``toppings'').
-We would like to expand the toppings (keeping them non-overlapping) and possibly add some blank pieces of the same ``certain kind'', such that the entire cake is covered.
+We want to expand the toppings while keeping them non-overlapping, and possibly add some blank pieces of the same ``certain kind'', such that the entire cake is covered.
 How many blanks must we add?

 We study this question in several cases: (1) The cake and toppings are general polygons.
 (2) The cake and toppings are convex figures.
 (3) The cake and toppings are axes-parallel rectangles.
 (4) The cake is an axes-parallel rectilinear polygon and the toppings are axes-parallel rectangles.
 In all four cases, we provide tight bounds on the number of blanks.